Foreign Affairs Requirements

 All courses counting towards the major must be passed with a grade of at least a “C”.

 The Government and Foreign Affairs majors both require students consistently to earn grades above "C" in order to remain in the major.
-Our rule, published in the Undergraduate Record, reads as follows: "Students who earn a grade of C– or lower in three courses in the department or who drop below a 2.500 GPA in the department are not allowed to continue as majors."
+Our rule, published in the Undergraduate Record, reads as follows: "Students who earn a grade of C– or lower in three courses in the department are not allowed to continue as majors."

 Twelve credits; three each in each of the four subfields of political science:

 We strongly encourage majors to take this distribution requirement by the end of their third year.